Charles XV: Biography

-Adjutant Daniel Nordlander (upper left), with Adjutant Fritz von Dardel, Ordonnance Officer Ferdinand-Alphonse Hamelin, General Henri-Pierre Castelnau, King Charles XV of Sweden and Prince Oscar, future King Oscar II of Sweden, at the International Exposition (1867) in Paris, France.
+Adjutant Daniel Nordlander (upper left), with Adjutant Fritz von Dardel, Ordonnance Officer Ferdinand-Alphonse Hamelin, General Henri-Pierre Castelnau, King Charles XV of Sweden and Prince Oscar, future King Oscar II, at the International Exposition (1867) in Paris, France.

 Early life

 He was born in Stockholm Palace, Stockholm, in 1826 and dubbed Duke of Scania at birth.
-Born the eldest son of Crown Prince Oscar of Sweden and his wife Crown Princess Josephine, he would be second in line to the throne of his grandfather, the ruling King Charles XIV John of Sweden.
+Born the eldest son of Crown Prince Oscar of Sweden and his wife Crown Princess Josephine, he would be second in line to the throne of his grandfather, the ruling King Charles XIV John.
 During his childhood he was placed in the care of the royal governess, Countess Christina Ulrika Taube.
 When he was 15, he was given his first officer's commission in 1841 by his grandfather the king.

 Crown Prince

 The aging King Charles XIV John would suffer a stroke on his 81st birthday in 1844, dying little more than a month later.
-His successor would be his son, Charles's father Oscar, who ascended the throne as King Oscar I of Sweden.
-Upon his father's accession to the throne in 1844, the youth Charles was made a chancellor of the universities of Uppsala and Lund, and in 1853 chancellor of Royal Swedish Academy of Arts.
+Charles's father Oscar ascended the throne as King Oscar I of Sweden and Norway.
+Crown Prince Charles was made a chancellor of the universities of Uppsala and Lund, and in 1853 chancellor of Royal Swedish Academy of Arts.
 On 11 February 1846, he was made an honorary member of the Royal Swedish Academy of Sciences.

 The Crown Prince was Viceroy of Norway briefly in 1856 and 1857.
 He became Regent on 25 September 1857, and king on the death of his father on 8 July 1859.
-As grandson of Augusta of Bavaria, he was a descendant of Gustav I of Sweden and Charles IX of Sweden, whose Vasa blood returned to the throne after being lost in 1818 when Charles XIII of Sweden died.
+As grandson of Augusta of Bavaria, he was a descendant of Gustav I of Sweden and Charles IX of Sweden, whose Vasa blood returned to the throne after being lost in 1818 when Charles XIII died.

-On 19 June 1850, he married in Stockholm Louise of the Netherlands, niece of William II of the Netherlands through her father and niece of William I of Prussia, German Emperor, through her mother.
+On 19 June 1850, he married in Stockholm Louise of the Netherlands, niece of William II of the Netherlands through her father and niece of Frederick William IV of Prussia through her mother.
 The couple was personally quite dissimilar; Louise was a cultured and refined woman, however, she was considered to be quite plain and Charles was disappointed with her appearance.
 Louise was in love with her husband, whereas he preferred other women, saddening her deeply.
 His well-known mistresses included the actress Laura Bergnéhr, the countess Josephine Sparre, Wilhelmine Schröder and the actresses Hanna Styrell and Elise Hwasser, and the Crown Prince neglected his shy wife.
 On the other hand, his relationship to his only daughter, Louise, was warm and close.